FlavScents AInsights Entry for Methyl Anthranilate (CAS: 134-20-3)

 8. Practical Insights for Formulators

-Methyl anthranilate is valued for its ability to impart a natural grape-like aroma and flavor.
-It synergizes well with other fruity and floral notes, enhancing complexity and authenticity.
-Formulators should be cautious of its strong impact, as overuse can lead to an artificial perception.
-It is often under-utilized in non-fruit applications where it can add unexpected depth.
+Methyl anthranilate is valued for its ability to impart a natural grape-like aroma and flavor, making it indispensable in certain formulations.
+It synergizes well with other fruity and floral notes, enhancing overall complexity.
+Formulators should be cautious of its potential to dominate blends if overused, and it is often underutilized in non-fruit applications where it can add unexpected depth.

 Citation hooks: FlavScents; industry practice